ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Setup a Mailbox to Receive Aggregate Reports
 Proper consumption and analysis of DMARC aggregate reports is the key to any successful DMARC deployment for a Domain Owner.
-DMARC aggregate reports, which are XML documents, contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
+DMARC aggregate reports, which are XML documents and are defined in [@!DMARC-Aggregate-Reporting], contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
 Depending on how mature the Domain Owner's DMARC rollout is, some of these sources could be legitimate ones that were overlooked during the intial deployment of SPF and/or DKIM.